 After twelve cans of paint, the furniture looked pretty darn good.
 I managed to find more cushions at Pier One (can you believe they fit?) but had to order the back cushions online.

-I moved some rod iron black plant holders to the porch and ended up spray painting those white as well (they’re black in some photos, white in others)!
+I moved some wrought iron black plant holders to the covered back porch and ended up spray painting those white as well (they’re black in some photos, white in others)!

-My last challenge was to find a coffee table.
+The last challenge was to find a coffee table for our covered back porch.
 I mean, where does the cup of coffee or vodka lemonade drink go?
 I found these pieces in my studio and decided to use them short term.
 Although I really like them!
 Maybe they can stay here permanently.

 It’s amazing what you can do with two old windows and a few wire baskets.

 There is still a bit of work to do.
 I would love to get an old metal piece to sit behind the sofa.
-But until then, this is my new happy place!
+But until then, my covered back porch is my new happy place!